JusperLee/SonicSim/README.md

 ```

 Thank you for using LibriSpace!
 We hope it helps advance your research in speech enhancement and separation.
 For any questions or issues, please open an issue in our GitHub repository.

+## Contact

+If you have any concerns or technical problems, please contact `tsinghua.kaili@gmail.com`.

+## License

+This dataset is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.